 It’s 4:15am and I already wrote one entire entry that was kinda good about religion and ministering but it was going something where I felt myself already getting defensive towards myself and I felt like I was framing it in away to invite self-criticism and so I’m putting it in draft mode and saving it for another day.

 Reframing.
-That is something I’m working on in
+That is something I’m working on in therapy.

 I have discovered I have this innate drive to resist complimenting myself out loud, with words from my mouth, while looking at someone in the eye.
 I can write on this screen the awesome things about me every day because I write without distractions and I have the illusion that I’m only talking to myself.
 Telling myself, “You’re Awesome!” is much easier if there’s not another person looking back at me.

 And let me tell you – it took me awhile to even sincerely be able to say/write to myself, “You’re Awesome!” so I’m not trying to belittle that.
 I can sincerely tell you lots of ways right now that I love myself that I haven’t loved myself in the past.

 (I feel like I should just shift the direction of this entry and make it: Ways Kim Is Amazing.
 I might still do that.)

 But many times my therapist asks me questions and I find myself phrasing them in a way that passing the “complimenting” buck of on someone else.

 “Why would someone want to be your friend?”
 “Well!
 They tell me…”

 “Why would someone ready your blog?”
 “Well, They tell me…”